Proceratosaurus (Greek for "before Ceratosaurus"); pronounced PRO-seh-RAT-oh-SORE-us

 Small size; narrow crest on snout

 When its skull was first discovered--in England way back in 1910--Proceratosaurus was thought to have been related to the similarly crested Ceratosaurus, which lived much later.
 Today, though, paleontologists identify this middle-Jurassic predator as more similar to small, early theropods like Coelurus and Compsognathus.
-Despite its relatively small size, Proceratosaurus was one of the biggest hunters of its day, since the tyrannosaurs and other large theropods of the middle Jurassic had yet to reach their maximum sizes.
+Despite its relatively small size, the 500-pound Proceratosaurus was one of the biggest hunters of its day, since the tyrannosaurs and other large theropods of the middle Jurassic had yet to attain their maximum sizes.